Woman Delivers Premature Baby At Scene Of Crash; Newborn In Critical Condition

 Follow CBSPHILLY Facebook | Twitter

 PHILADELPHIA (CBS) – A woman went into premature labor following a crash in Philadelphia’s Overbrook section.
 The baby was born at just 25 weeks and is now in critical condition.
+Authorities say a possible drunk driver crashed into them.

 The crash happened at Haverford and Overbrook Avenues, just before 3 a.m.
 Tuesday.